TomArcher/technical-blog/content/posts/five-second-rule-explored/index.md

  germs transfer right away.
 - As \\(t \to \infty\\), the derivative approaches zero.
 The curve flattens as the surface becomes saturated, and the rate of transfer slows down.

-This explains the everyday observation: the first second is the dirtiest, and waiting longer just gets you closer to the contamination ceiling.
+From the math, we know that the first second is the dirtiest, and waiting longer just gets you closer to the contamination ceiling.

 Now that we have framed the problem logically and understand the math, let's use AI to create a Python application that implements the mathematical model.